What is SMS Marketing? Definition, Benefits, and How to Get Started

 Growing an engaged SMS subscriber list is one of the most important steps in launching a successful program.
-When it comes to meeting list growth compliance requirements, subscribers must explicitly opt in for SMS marketing, and it needs to be a separate opt-in from email marketing.
+To meet list growth compliance requirements, subscribers must explicitly opt in for text message marketing, and it needs to be a separate opt-in from email marketing.

 - Make the process simple: The sign-up process should be as easy as possible, limiting the number of steps that shoppers have to take to opt in.
 You can design your sign-up units to enhance subscriber growth and drive cross-channel acquisition, such as increasing email sign-ups in the same easy flow.

-- Customize to match your brand: Be sure to customize the design of your units to match your brand’s look and feel.
+- Customize to match your brand: Design your sign-up units to match your brand’s look and feel.
 You can also set display rules for your sign-up units to appear exactly when and where you want them to.

 - Determine your incentive strategy: Depending on your brand’s SMS channel goals, you can also include offers and incentives to encourage more sign-ups.
 If you’re not able to offer a discount, you can offer loyalty or rewards points, access to exclusive content, or entry into a giveaway.

-Measure and optimize: Once you start growing your list, keep an eye on performance, and monitor growth metrics per subscriber source to understand where you’re collecting the most opt-ins.
+- Measure and optimize: Once you start growing your list, keep an eye on subscriber performance metrics to understand where you’re collecting the most opt-ins.
 Analyzing and iterating your list growth strategy over time will help you continue to scale your list.